River Ridge to request $2.3 million in spring election

 The ballot measure will ask voters for up to $2.3 million, which will be used to refinance debt acquired when the district borrowed funds for an athletic facilities construction project in Patch Grove.

-The project includes a new track, baseball field, competition and practice football fields.
+The project includes a new track, a baseball field and competition and practice football fields.

 If the referendum passes, property owners of a $100,000 home would pay an additional $49 annually.